 How accurate is AI transcription for sales calls?

-Modern AI transcription achieves 95-98% accuracy on clear audio with single speakers.
-Accuracy drops to 85-90% on calls with background noise, accents, or multiple overlapping speakers.
+Modern AI transcription hits 95-98% accuracy on clear audio with single speakers.
+Accuracy drops to 85-90% on calls with background noise, accents, or several overlapping speakers.
 For maximum accuracy (99%+), use human transcription services like Rev.

 Can I transcribe calls in languages other than English?

-Yes!
+Yes.
 VidNotes supports transcription in 90+ languages including Spanish, French, German, Portuguese, Mandarin, Japanese, and more.
-This is essential for global sales teams and multilingual support centers.
+Useful for global sales teams and multilingual support centers.

 How do I handle customer data privacy in transcripts?